Trading Standards - Privacy notice

 If information is not supplied then services, duties and functions of the department will not be fulfilled and complaints/investigations could not be actioned.

 Will your information be used to make automated decisions

 Yes.
-Information may be used in intelligence analysing and problem profiling in order to target resources for inspection regimes and tackling criminal activity, in such cases information will be pseudonymised.
+Information may be used in intelligence analysing and problem profiling.
+This is in order to target resources for inspection regimes and tackle criminal activity. in such cases information will be pseudonymised.

 Will this information be transferred abroad